 Consistency and integration with national development and sectoral plans.
-The NBSAP is anchored on the SDP (2011-2030) and is Timor-Leste's key instrument for environmentally sound and sustainable development towards building its core infrastructure, human resources and industries.
+The NBSAP is anchored on the national Strategic Development Plan (SDP) and is Timor-Leste's key instrument for environmentally sound and sustainable development towards building its core infrastructure, human resources and industries.

-The strategies and actions set out in the SDP aim to develop the country from a low income to upper middle income country, with a healthy, well-educated and safe population by 2030.
+The strategies and actions set out in Timor-Leste's SDP aim to develop the country from a low income to upper middle income country, with a healthy, well-educated and safe population by 2030.
 The NBSAP will provide a road map and strategy to value, conserve and wisely use its biological resources and ecosystems towards providing food security and reducing poverty through developing its agriculture sector, tourism industry and oil and gas sector, among other development priorities:

-- · Timor-Leste will be proud and supportive of its magnificent biodiversity and natural environment. - Timor Leste will take steps to adapt to, and be resilient to, long-term climate change, e.g., by fostering large-scale use of irrigation to protect agriculture from fluctuations in rainfall. - Precautions will be taken to prevent loss of lives and property from floods and extreme storms that may accompany a changing climate. - The tourism and petroleum sectors will be developed with great attention and protection of the natural environment, so that development does not compromise the natural beauty or the ecosystem functions of the country.
+- Timor-Leste will be proud and supportive of its magnificent biodiversity and natural environment. - Timor Leste will take steps to adapt to, and be resilient to, long-term climate change, e.g., by fostering large-scale use of irrigation to protect agriculture from fluctuations in rainfall. - Precautions will be taken to prevent loss of lives and property from floods and extreme storms that may well accompany a changing climate. - The tourism and petroleum sectors will be developed with great attention and protection of the natural environment, so that development does not compromise the natural beauty or the ecosystem functions of the country.

 Multi-stakeholder Consultation and Engagement in the NBSAP Process.
-The MED and the MAF led the NBSAP development process that was based on multi-stakeholder engagement and consultations involving various national agencies, non-government organizations, academe and local communities.
+With the leadership of the Ministry of Economy and Development (MED) and the Ministry of Agriculture and Fisheries (MAF), the NBSAP development process was based on multi-stakeholder engagement and consultations involving various national agencies, non-government organizations, academe and local communities.
 A Perception Mapping Exercise and Focus Group Discussions in selected districts were conducted.
-The NBWG met in a series of formal and informal consultation meetings and discussed the proposed priorities and actions for the NBSAP.
-A high-level policy dialogue was convened by the MED in July 2011 and discussed the framework and priorities for the NBSAP.
+The National Biodiversity Working Group (NBWG) met in a series of formal and informal consultation meetings and discussed the proposed priorities and actions for the NBSAP.
+A high-level policy dialogue was convened by the Minister of Economy and Development in July 2011 and discussed the framework and priorities for the NBSAP.